Stormpegy/LeonardoSDVX-Shield/README.md

 I won't tell you how to open and flash this code, just download the arduino IDE and google the rest, It's not too complicated, ask on discord if you need a hand.

+## Changelog
+REV 2 released

+- Replaced JST-XH connector footprints with generic 2.54mm header footprints, original footprints were well out of spec and didn't fit 2.54mm headers/plugs; thank you SirusDoma (C&S discord) for bringing this to my attention.

+- System pin rotated to have GND on the same side as all other connections (I have also forgotten why the system pin exists but I'm leaving it there /shrug)

+- Removed white border on leonardo shield footprint, library updated and included

 ## Pinout

 |Button	| Pin # | Button # | LED Pin # |